-Harrison joined LACO after serving as vice president of advancement and external relations at the Detroit Symphony Orchestra (DSO), raising $13 million annually while developing strategies to build the DSO’s local and global reputation.
+Harrison came to LACO after serving as vice president of advancement and external relations at the Detroit Symphony Orchestra, raising $18 million annually while developing strategies to build the DSO’s local and global reputation.
 In 2011, while serving as executive producer of digital media, Harrison launched the Live from Orchestra Hall webcast series, watched in more than 100 countries by 750,000 viewers, with an additional 100,000 students tuning into specially-produced “Classroom Edition” webcasts.
 With a focus on cultivating new audiences, his DSO project leadership included record-selling Beethoven and Tchaikovsky festivals; outdoor concert projections for Midtown’s Dlectricity festival; the city-wide crowd-sourced composition

 Symphony in D; the @ the Max alternative performance series; and the Orchestra’s first-ever Diversity and Inclusion Task Force.